What Are Mass Nouns? (with Examples)

 |Particles||flour, grit, salt, sugar|

-- four loaves of bread (Loaves is the countable noun.)
+- three loaves of bread ("Loaves" is the countable noun.)

-- four blocks of cheese (blocks is the countable noun.)
+- six pieces of gold ("Pieces" is the countable noun.)

-Use Amount of with a Mass NounUse amount of with a mass noun.
-The terms quantity of and number of are used with countable nouns.
+(Issue 2) Using the Right Quantifier with a Mass NounUse "amount of" with a mass noun.
+The terms "quantity of" and "number of" are used with countable nouns.
 For example: